1. The Cycle Time metric

 2. How to configure your Cycle time?

-3. How to make the Cycle Time visible on the card?
+3. How to make the Cycle Time visible to the closed card view?

-To make this metric visible, you have to checkmark "Show Cycle Time" in the Card settings of the respective board.
+To make this metric visible at the closed car view, you have to checkmark "Show Cycle Time" in the Card settings of the respective board.

 - via the Kanbanize Analytics modules

 The charts that provide insight into the Cycle time metric and your flow efficiency are as follows: - - Cycle Time

 - Process Control

 - Flows - one of the most popular charts in the Kanban world that shows the stability of your process over time.

 - Cycle Time Scatterplot - part of the Advanced Analytics (Actionable agile)

 - Aging Work in progress - part of the Advanced Analytics (Actionable Agile)

 4. The card Metrics tab - lead time, logged time, blocked time.